konstructio/kubefirst-live/README.md

 ### Ambiance

 If you don't know us much yet, we are a bunch of happy people doing something we love.
-We are tackling serious problems in the cloud native space, without taking ourselves seriously.
-Kubefirst Live is no different: we are laid back.
+We are tackling serious problems in the cloud native space, without taking ourselves seriously. kubefirst Live is no different: we are laid back.
 Do not stress out, it will be a fun discussion between friends.
 Demos may go wrong; that's OK.
 Internet connections may be flaky: that's OK.
 You may forget to say something important: that's OK.
 That's real life, so again, let's have fun, and things will be good.

 ### Format